-The principal terms of the New Scheme is set out as follows:
+The principal terms of the Share Option Scheme is set out as follows:

-The purpose of the New Scheme is to enable the Group to grant options to selected participants as incentives or rewards for their contribution to the Group.
+The purpose of the Share Option Scheme is to enable the Group to grant options to selected participants as incentives or rewards for their contribution to the Group.

-Participants under the Scheme include directors and employees of the Group or any entity ("Invested Entity") in which the Group holds an equity interest; any suppliers, customers, advisers or consultants of the Group or any Invested Entity; any persons or entities that provide research development or other technological support to the Group or any Invested Entity; any holders of securities issued by any member of the Group or any Invested Entity; and any other groups or classes of participants whom the Board considers have contributed or will contribute to the Group.
+Participants under the Share Option Scheme include directors and employees of the Group or any entity ("Invested Entity") in which the Group holds an equity interest; any suppliers, customers, advisers or consultants of the Group or any Invested Entity; any persons or entities that provide research development or other technological support to the Group or any Invested Entity; any holders of securities issued by any member of the Group or any Invested Entity; and any other groups or classes of participants whom the Board considers have contributed or will contribute to the Group.

-The maximum number of shares to be allotted and issued upon exercise of all outstanding options granted and yet to be exercised under the New Scheme and any other share option scheme of the Group must not in aggregate exceed 30% of the issued share capital of the Company from time to time.
+The maximum number of shares to be allotted and issued upon exercise of all outstanding options granted and yet to be exercised under the Share Option Scheme and any other share option scheme of the Group must not in aggregate exceed 30% of the issued share capital of the Company from time to time.

-The total number of shares which may be allotted and issued upon exercise of all options (excluding, for this purpose, options which have lapsed in accordance with the terms of the New Scheme and any other share option schemes of the Group) to be granted under the New Scheme and any other share option scheme of the Group must not in aggregate exceed 10% of the Shares in issue as at the date of passing of the relevant resolution adopting the New Scheme ("General Scheme Limit").
-On the basis that there were a total of 452,612,072 shares in issue as at the date of passing of the relevant resolution of the New Scheme on 30 July 2004, the Directors were allowed to grant options carrying rights to subscribe for a maximum of 45,261,207 shares under the General Scheme Limit.
+The total number of shares which may be allotted and issued upon exercise of all options (excluding, for this purpose, options which have lapsed in accordance with the terms of the Share Option Scheme and any other share option scheme of the Group nust not in aggregate exceed 10% of the Shares in issue as at the date of passing of the relevant resolution adopting the Share Option Scheme ("General Scheme Limit").
+On the basis that there were a total of 452,612,072 shares in issue as at the date of passing of the relevant resolution of the Share Option Scheme on 30 July 2004, the Directors were allowed to grant options carrying rights to subscribe for a maximum of 45,261,207 shares under the General Scheme Limit.

-Up to the date of this report, no options were granted or exercised under the New Scheme.
-The total number of securities available was 45,261,207 shares, representing approximately 4.88% of the Company's shares in issue as at 31 March 2013.
+Up to the date of this report, no options were granted or exercised under the Share Option Scheme.
+The total number of securities available was 45,261,207 shares, representing approximately 4.52% of the Company's shares in issue as at 31 March 2014.